Management Report 2017

 Classification process and contributions to the protection scheme

-The classification system uses eight key figures relating to financial position, financial performance, and risk position to assign the banks to one of nine credit rating categories ranging from A++ to D. The classification system is based on quantitative key figures, most of the data for which is taken from the banks’ audited annual financial statements and audit reports.
+The classification system uses eight key figures relating to financial position, financial performance, and risk position to assign the banks to one of the nine credit rating categories, which range from A++ to D. The classification system is based on quantitative key figures, most of the data for which is taken from the banks’ audited annual financial statements and audit reports.
 The protection scheme receives this data electronically from the regional auditing association responsible for the individual bank.

 Risk management and monitoring